joshwycuff/py-laz/docs/quick_start.md

 ## Configuration File

-A basic example configuration file may look like the following:
+Laz configuration files are named laz.yml.
+A basic example configuration file may look like the
+following:

 ```yaml
 env: